 - Text lets you edit text settings like font type, size, color, emphasis, and alignment.

 - Indentation allows you to change the indentation for certain lines of text.

 - Spacing lets you adjust line spacing, as well as add spaces before or after a paragraph.
 The types of line spacing available are single, 1.5, double, percent, and points.

 - Click Publish in the toolbar to save your changes

 Note: If you use a style in your document and later change its attributes, those changes are automatically applied throughout the document.

-To add a new style to your style guide:
+To create a new style for your style guide: